-As our visit to Auckland Zoo was part of a day tour and we only had limited time at the zoo, we were given an up close animal encounter with some of New Zealand’s most well known native animals.
-This of course included a kiwi however these shy animals are not fans of bright lights so the room was quite dark.
+As our visit to Auckland Zoo was part of a day tour and we only had limited time at the zoo, we were given an up-close animal encounter with some of New Zealand’s most well known native animals.
+This, of course, included a kiwi however these shy animals are not fans of bright lights so the room was quite dark.

-This isn’t a great photo for that very reason, but you get a bit of an idea how the kiwi looks.
+This isn’t a great photo for that very reason, but you get a bit of an idea of how the kiwi looks.
 They are super cute little creatures.
 Our daughter has a small toy kiwi her uncle got her during his own New Zealand trip and it makes a noise which I assume is the noise they make… sounds a little like a squeaky sheep.

 Auckland Zoo is well worth a visit if you love a chance to see animals on your travels.
 Always a hit if travelling with kids.
 We have been to quite a few zoos and this one was definitely up with the favourites so far.

 Auckland Zoo has a large variety of species from around the world, including several of New Zealand’s own native animals.
 The zoo is open all year round with the exception of Christmas Day.